 Locating Files In The Theme Editor

-By default you start out with the Stylesheet (style.css) of your theme selected.
-Every time you visit the Editor this file will be selected.
+By default, you start out with the Stylesheet (style.css) of your selected theme.
+This file will be selected every time you visit the Theme Editor.

-The more important files of any WordPress theme, follow a specific naming convention, such as:
+The more important files of any WordPress theme follow a specific naming logic, such as:

 - Theme Header, for the header.php file